 Other Uralic languages in Tatoeba are Southern Sami, Northern Sami, Udmurt, Hill Mari, Livonian (extinct or dormant), Karelian, Erzya, Võro, Veps, Ingrian and Moksha.
 If you happen to know someone who speaks any of those languages as a mother tongue or at a high level, or some other Uralic language, please try to ask them to contribute to Tatoeba.

-I'm using Finnish version of the default names.
+I'm using Finnish versions of the default names.
 This makes it easier to create audio files for the Finnish sentences.

 Mary = Mari